Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Experiments

 \subsubsection{InterHand2.6M}

 This is a large dataset containing various types of hand poses \cite{moon2020interhand2}.
-The 2D annotations in this dataset come from human annotators and 2D keypoint detection network, which is different from the dataset using motion capture to obtain the ground truth of 2D keypoints.
-Single hand pose motion sequence data (ROM data) are selected for our method evaluation.
-We collect all single hand ROM data in the 5FPS H+M InterHand2.6M, where 80\% are used for training and 20\% are used for testing.
+The 2D annotations in this dataset come from human annotators and a 2D keypoint detection network, which is different from the dataset using motion capture to obtain the ground truth of 2D key points.
+Single-hand pose motion sequence data (ROM data) are selected for our method evaluation.
+We collect all single-hand ROM data in the 5FPS H+M InterHand2.6M, where 80\% are used for training and 20\% are used for testing.
 We evaluate the absolute error measured over 21 joints.